apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     non-authenticated UDP-based version of fast leader election, "2" corresponds to the authenticated UDP-based version of fast leader election, and "3" corresponds to TCP-based version of fast leader election.
-Currently, algorithm 3 is the default.
+Algorithm 3 was made default in 3.2.0 and prior versions (3.0.0 and 3.1.0) were using algorithm 1 and 2 as well.
     ###### Note
-    >The implementations of leader election 1, and 2 are now **deprecated**.
-We have the intention
+    >The implementations of leader election 1, and 2 were **deprecated** in 3.4.0.
+Since 3.6.0 only FastLeaderElection is available, in case of upgrade you have to shutdown all of your servers and restart them with electionAlg=3 (or by removing the line from the configuration file).                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        >
-    of removing them in the next release, at which point only the FastLeaderElection will be available.

 * *maxTimeToWaitForEpoch* :
   (Java system property: **zookeeper.leader.maxTimeToWaitForEpoch**)